The Best Columbus Haunted Houses and Family Friendly Halloween Fun in 2018!

 Call 800-686-6124 with questions.

 Boo at the Zoo: This relaxed and enjoyable family event has candy stations, the Little Boo maze and mansion, and even a haunted train ride!
 All suitable for very young children.
 The emphasis is on the fun side of Halloween…WITHOUT the scary stuff!
-Runs Friday evenings after 5pm, and all day Saturday/Sunday October 20-29, at the Columbus Zoo and Aquarium with Zoo admission or membership.
-Admission is $19 adults and $13 for Seniors 60+ and children 3-9.
-Located at 4850 Powell Road, Powell 43065.
+Open Friday-Sunday evenings, October 19-21, 26-28, at the Columbus Zoo and Aquarium with Zoo admission or membership.
+Children are encouraged to wear costumes, adults must have faces visible and family-appropriate costumes, and no weapons (real or toy) will be allowed.
+Located at 4850 Powell Road, Powell 43065